 Four Seasons Garden

-- Ilex verticillata ‘Maryland Beauty’ (Winterberry Holly) - native deciduous holly growing 5-7’ tall and wide, withstands wet soils, sun to part shade; females produce red berries which persist through winter and provide food for birds
+Winterberry Holly, Ilex verticillata ‘Maryland Beauty’ - native deciduous holly growing 5-7’ tall and wide: withstands wet soils: sun to part shade; pollinated female blooms produce red berries which persist through winter and provide food for birds

 Look for this logo to locate these plants in the Garden.